ezinkow/elan-zinkow-website/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build a portfolio website using React.
+This is my portfolio website where one can find my personal projects and contact me for work.

 This was built with React.